SainsburyWellcomeCentre/aeon_mecha/readme.md

 [Option 1](./docs/env_setup/remote/miniconda_conda_remote_setup.md): **miniconda** (python distribution) and **conda** (python version manager, environment manager, package manager, and package dependency manager)

+- *Note*: [mamba](https://mamba.readthedocs.io/en/latest/), a faster alternative to conda, is now installed as a module on the HPC, so the above instructions can be followed using 'mamba' instead of 'conda' if you prefer.

 [Option 2](./docs/env_setup/remote/pip_venv_remote_setup.md): **pip** (python package manager) and **venv** (python environment manager)

 ### Local set-up